 If you are a business owner, you most likely already know that most of the income you receive during the course of the financial year is seen as assessable income, meaning that it has to be declared to the Australian Taxation Office (ATO), and is subject to taxation.
-However, there are various considerations regarding your business’ tax return that you need to be aware of, which we’ve listed below.
+However, there are various considerations regarding your business’ tax and tax return that you need to be aware of, which we’ve listed below.

 As we mentioned above, the bulk of the income you receive from your business activities is assessable, and that also includes foreign income.
 There are, however, exceptions to assessable income, like income you earn from a hobby, or prizes that you’ve won that are not related to your business.